rchakode/hugo-mx-gateway/README.md

 These are basic requirements in the today's Internet world.

-> While it can be tempting to use a personal email account, it's highly recommended for security and privacy reasons not do that for an internet-hosted service.
-Therefore, according to your situation, you may need to ask for an SMTP account to your corporate's IT staff.
-If you're free to take the decision, you can opt for a cloud-based SMTP service like SendGrid, Mailgun, and Mailjet--they all offer free tier for small usage.
+> While it can be tempting to use a personal email account, it's highly recommended for security and privacy reasons to not do that.
+According to your needs, you may have to ask for an SMTP account to your corporate's IT staff.
+When applicable, you can alternatively opt for a cloud-based SMTP service like SendGrid, Mailgun or Mailjet, which typically offer free tier for small usage.

 # Deployment
 Consider one of the following resources according to the selected installation platform.